Venous Insufficiency: Symptoms, Causes, & Treatments

 It can be easy to disregard your vein disease symptoms, especially if they are not severe.
 Many people put off getting checked for vein disease because they think their symptoms are a result of aging.
 Venous insufficiency is a progressive disease that can worsen over time.
 Symptoms of vein disease in legs may start off as a mild discomfort and ultimately become debilitating if left untreated.

 If you notice any of the below venous insufficiency symptoms, you should contact a vascular specialist to discuss available vein treatment options.

 Venous edema, the type of swelling associated with vein disease, most often occurs in the lower legs, ankles, and feet.
 Leg swelling can also be a sign of vein disease, affecting over 90% of swollen leg cases.
 Inflammation in the legs is often overlooked as a symptom of underlying venous insufficiency.

 Swelling may involve one or both legs.
 It typically occurs when vein valves become damaged, making it difficult to go against gravity and efficiently return blood to the heart.
-This often results in blood pooling in the lower extremities’ veins, which cases inflammation to occur.
+This often results in blood pooling in the lower extremities’ veins, which causes inflammation to occur.
 If only one leg is swollen, this may indicate a serious blockage also known as May-Thurner Syndrome.
 Any leg swelling should be properly evaluated by a medical professional.